ajharry69/django-rest-xauth/docs/index.md

 ```
 - Run `python manage.py migrate` to create the xauth models.
 - Run `python manage.py createsuperuser` to create a superuser account.
+- Run `python manage.py runserver` to start the development server.
-- Start the development server and visit http://127.0.0.1:8000/accounts/signup/ to register a new account.
+- Visit `http://127.0.0.1:8000/accounts/signup/` to register a new account.

-## API endpoints
-Read more [here][documentation-endpoints-url].

 ## Contributing
 Please be sure to review [contributing guidelines](about/contributing.md) to learn how to help the project.

 [django-auth-user-model-setting-url]: https://docs.djangoproject.com/en/dev/ref/settings/#auth-user-model
 [django-customizing-user-model-url]: https://docs.djangoproject.com/en/dev/topics/auth/customizing/
-[documentation-endpoints-url]: /api-guide/endpoints/